-In 2007, Ryerson University Library participated in LibQUAL, an online survey used by many libraries to measure three aspects of user satisfaction:
+In 2007, Toronto Metropolitan University Library participated in LibQUAL, an online survey used by many libraries to measure three aspects of user satisfaction:

 - Information Control (hours, collections, and ease in accessing resources)

 - Library as Place (building, amenities, and study space)

 Students (undergraduate and graduate), faculty and staff were informed through a series of emails that the Library was participating in LibQUAL.
 Thank you to those of you who completed surveys.
 We received 823 responses, with the following breakdown providing a snapshot of how various groups and faculties within the university responded:

 In many cases, LibQUAL confirmed our current course of action, as many of the areas needing improvement had already been targeted for enhancement prior to receiving the survey results.

 In the area of Information Control, users told us they wanted better print and electronic collections, and an online environment that was easier to navigate.

 In terms of Library as Place, users wanted library space that was comfortable, inviting, and which would satisfy their needs for both quiet and group study.

 With respect to Affect of Service, users valued the current customer service received in the Library, but wanted improvements when it came to dependability when dealing with user problems.